Don’t have time to read the Guide now? We’ll email you a PDF copy.

 Growth, inflation and employment figures are usually the stats that can trigger the highest volatility, especially the GDP (Gross Domestic Product), the PCE (Personal Consumption Expenditures) and the CPI (Consumer Price Index), and the unemployment rate as well as the number of jobs created.

-Remember that when trading the currency market, you do not invest in currencies, but in currency pairs.
+Remember that when trading the currency market, you do not trade individual currencies, but currency pairs.
 You’re buying one currency, and selling another one simultaneously.

-The currency carry trade method relies on the differential rate between the two currencies – the one you’ll pay and the one you’ll receive.
-The idea is to borrow money from a currency with a low interest rate to buy another currency with a higher interest rate, making profit from the difference.
+The currency carry trade relies on the differential funding rate between the two currencies – the one you’ll pay and the one you’ll receive.
+The idea is to borrow money from a currency with a low-interest rate to buy another currency with a higher interest rate, making a profit from the difference.

-With technical analysis, traders rely on the historical prices of an asset to determine where this asset is going next.
+With technical analysis, traders analyse the historical prices and market statistics of an asset to determine where this asset is going next.

-As well as using charts to study market prices, technical traders also use technical indicators, such as Moving Averages, Relative Strength Index (RSI), and Momentum, to develop their technical trading tactics.
-We will cover technical indicators below.
+As well as using charts to study market prices, technical traders also use technical indicators, such as Moving Averages Relative Strength Index (RSI), and Bollinger Bands, to develop their technical trading tactics.
+We will cover technical indicators in a moment.